SchapiroLabor/NEP_scimap/README.md

 `/scripts`:
 - `/spatial_interaction_delaunay.py`: This scripts provides an adapted version of the spatial_interaction.py script in scimap.
 It includes delaunay graph neighborhood definition and is called from `/scimap_simulated_data.ipynb`.

+`/tutorial`:
+- `/COZI_tutorial.ipynb`: This notebook provides a short tutorial on how to run COZI based on the spatial_interaction function of scimap.
+- `/tutorial_data`: This folder contains 9 .csv files of the simulated cohort (see IST data) with a random, weak and strong self-interaction of cell type 0.